OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/batch/batch-dotnet-get-started.md

     Console.WriteLine("Awaiting task completion, timeout in {0}...",
         timeout.ToString());

-    // We use a TaskStateMonitor toomonitor hello state of our tasks.
+    // We use a TaskStateMonitor to monitor the state of our tasks.
 In this case, we
-    // will wait for all tasks tooreach hello Completed state.
+    // will wait for all tasks to reach the Completed state.
     TaskStateMonitor taskStateMonitor
         = batchClient.Utilities.CreateTaskStateMonitor();